moonmaster9000/yasm/README.markdown

 Notice that this domino effect happened lazily when you call the `do!` method, or the `context.state.value` methods.
 Quite nice for systems where you persist your state to a db.

+## Persistence

+How do you persist your state to a database?
+YASM will automatically persist/load your states to/from the database; it supports (or plans to support) the following ORMs:

+* couchrest_model (as of version 0.0.4)
+* mongoid (coming soon)
+* active_record (coming soon)

+For example, let's suppose our vending machine context was actually a CouchDB document, modelled with CouchRest::Model:

+    class VendingMachine < CouchRest::Model::Base
+      include Yasm::Context

+      start :waiting
+    end

+    #.....

+By simply mixing Yasm::Context into the document, our states will be automatically persisted to the database and loaded from the database.

 ## PUBLIC DOMAIN

 This software is committed to the public domain.
 No license.
 No copyright.
 DO ANYTHING!